Od1gree/btDownloadManager/README.md

 * Anti-leech

 Currently the script is able to ban peers according to client name.
-> It is widely known that '-XL0012-' and 'Xunlei 0.0.x.x' are bad leechers.
+> It is widely known that some torrent managers such as '-XL0012-' and 'Xunlei 0.0.x.x' are bad leechers.
 They only download files and never contribute to torrent network.

 ## Requirements
 * `python 3.6`
 * `qBittorrent 4.2.1` (GUI version and non-GUI version are both fine)

-## Configuration
+## Configuration and run
 1. Open the qBittorrent Web UI in settings.
 2. Set *IP Address* and *Port*.
 My configuration is `localhost` and `8080`.
 3. Set your own *Username* and *Password*.
-4. Check the config _Bypass authentication for clients on localhost_ to let the script work without password.
+4. Check the config box "Bypass authentication for clients on localhost" to let the script work without a password.
-5. Download the `filter.py` to your computer which running qBittorrent.
+5. Download the `filter.py` to the computer running qBittorrent.
-6. Run the script `python3 filter.py -u localhost -p 8080 -a 300 -b 10`.
+6. Run the script `filter.py' with required flags -u, -p, -a, and -b`.
+For example `python3 filter.py -u localhost -p 8080 -a 300 -b 10`.

 ## Params
 * `-u`: url of service, default=`localhost`
 * `-p`: port of service, default=`8080`
-* `-f`: customize filter list, each line contains a string.
-Defaule=`None`, i.e. use default filter list.
+* `-f`: path to a customized filter list, with each line containing a string.
+Default=`None`, i.e. use default filter list.
-* `-a`: time interval to Get the torrent list in seconds, default=`300`
+* `-a`: time interval to get the torrent list in seconds, default=`300`
-* `-b`: time interval to Get the peers list in seconds, default=`10`
+* `-b`: time interval to get the peers list in seconds, default=`10`
+* `-c`: optional time interval to clear "Banned IP Addresses", in hours, default=`None`
 * `-s`: use https to connect webui.

+## Time intervals
 The frequency of changing the torrent list is low, so we can set longer time interval to get torrent list.
 I suggest the `-a` value is N times of `-b` value, N is an integer bigger than 2.

-## Another python to clean up the "Banned IP Addresses" list
+## Clearing "Banned IP Addresses"

-Over time the `filter.py` will keep populating the "Banned IP Addresses" list with more and more entires.
-`clear_qbittorrent.py` helps with over-populating by simply emptying the list.

-NOTE:  Running the script will unconditionally clean up the list, including anything thay may have been manually added before !
+Over time `filter.py` will add more and more entries to "Banned IP Addresses".
+If it is very long it might slow down your seeding.
+You can choose to clear the list through btDownloadManager.
+Note that the script will unconditionally clean up the list, including anything that may have been manually added before!

-Run the script by doing `python3 clear_qbittorrent.py -u localhost -p 8080`.
+You can set `-c` the optional time interval between clearing to any numberof hours: `-c 24` will clear it once a day

+If you want to clear the list just once, run the script `clear_once.py`.
+It needs only flags `-u` and `-p`

+## Using your own list of clients to the filter
+Create a file with a string on each line that contains part of the name of the client you want to filter.
+Or edit the sample file `my_clients_to_filter.txt` and use it.
+_________________________________

 # btDownloadManager
 一个管理qBittorrent的脚本